pemcg/manageiq-automation-howto-guide/chapter14/requests_and_tasks.md

 ## Requests and Tasks

+Some, relatively simple Automation operations launch directly into a running Instance/Method known as the **Task**.
+Examples of these are:

+- Running an Automation Instance from a button
+- Running an Automation Instance from simulation
+- Automation Instances running to populate dynamic dialog elements
+- Automation Instances entered as a result of a Control Policy Action Type of _Invoke a Custom Automation_
+- Alerts that send a _Management Event_

+Some other more complex Automation operations - such as provisioning VMs or Cloud Instances - may alter or consume resources in our virtual or cloud infrastructure, and for these CloudForms/ManageIQ allows us to insert an approval stage into the Automation workflow.
+It does this by separating the operation into two distinct stages - the **Request** and the **Task**, with an approval being required to progress from one to the other.

+Examples of these are:

+- Calling an automation request via the RESTful API
+- Provisioning a Host
+- Provisioning a VM
+- Requesting a Service
+- Reconfiguring a VM
+- Reconfiguring a Service
+- Migrating a VM

+We will look at these in more detail in this section.

+### Object Types

-User-initiated Automation operations have two distinct stages - the **Request** and the **Task**.
-There are corresponding request and task objects representing these stages, each holding information relevant to the operation.
+There are corresponding request and task objects representing each of these more complex 'workflow'-type operations.
+Each object holds information relevant to the operation.

 |   Operation          |   Request Object   |   Task Object   |
 |:--------------------:|:------------------:|:---------------:|